neurobionics/robot-ci/README.md

 #### Optional: Configuring SMTP

-Skip this unless you want to use your own email account.
+Skip this step unless you want to send the email containing the IP address (that you receive upon boot) from your personal email address.

 If you prefer to use your own gmail account to send email notification with the IP address of your robot instead of using the default opensourceleg@gmail.com account, you can configure your own Gmail account to work with SMTP (Simple Mail Transfer Protocol).
 This is easiest with a personal Gmail account, because certain organization or university accounts may have restrictions on creating an app password (a requirement for SMTP configuration).